drflei/PyMSM/README.md

 ## Installation:

-It should be installed with `pip`:
+Easy one step installation using `pip`:

 `pip install -r requirements.txt`

-`pip install -e ./`

 Note: This version of PyMSM requires the IRBEM package.
 See [https://github.com/PRBEM/IRBEM/tree/main/python](https://github.com/PRBEM/IRBEM/tree/main/python) for its installation.

-Also you may want to use my forked version of IRBEM which has the TS89 model extended to Kp> 6.
+Also it is suggested to use my forked version of IRBEM which has the TS89 model extended to Kp> 6.
 [https://github.com/drflei/IRBEM/tree/ts89c-ext/python](https://github.com/drflei/IRBEM/tree/ts89c-ext/python)

-which is what included in the `requirements.txt` file.
+This is what's been included in the `requirements.txt` file.
 ## Usage:
 PyMSM should be imported and instanciated from another python code, e.g.: